 Case managers additionally screen patients for high risk social and medical criteria, assess for post-acute planning needs and refer to post-acute services and provide community resources.

-8. a.
-Is this an existing intervention in use within the hospital ("existing interventions" are those interventions the hospital has implemented or is implementing on the day it submits the Hospital Application)? ☐ Yes ✓ No b.
-If yes, please use the space below to explain how the following criteria for leveraging existing interventions is satisfied (the response may reference answers above): • The hospital must demonstrate that the use of the existing intervention is the best approach for meeting the needs of the community identified during the Community and Health Neighborhood Engagement process. • The hospital must demonstrate that the project will be enhanced to meet HTP goals.
-Response (Please respond as applicable; Please seek to limit the response to 1,000 words or less) While screening for risk factors connected to SDOH is a standard Case Management process, as outlined above, the SCL Health strategy will improve the process to make it more robust, add electronic capture and sharing of information, and improve RAE coordination through greater partnership.
+- b.
+If yes, please use the space below to explain how the following criteria for leveraging existing interventions is satisfied (the response may reference answers above): - The hospital must demonstrate that the use of the existing intervention is the best approach for meeting the needs of the community identified during the Community and Health Neighborhood Engagement process. - The hospital must demonstrate that the project will be enhanced to meet HTP goals.

+Response (Please respond as applicable; Please seek to limit the response to 1,000 words or less)

+While screening for risk factors connected to SDOH is a standard Case Management process, as outlined above, the SCL Health strategy will improve the process to make it more robust, add electronic capture and sharing of information, and improve RAE coordination through greater partnership.
 Additionally, SCL Health plans to invest in more advanced EHR functions that will capture, display and track SDOHs in a way that provides visual cues and information to all care team members.
 By capturing more information faster, SCL Health can react more timely and make more referrals to appropriate resources.

-9. a.
+a.
 Will the intervention be a joint effort with another organization (e.g., a Regional Accountable Entity, Local Public Health Agency, a mental or community health center, another community organization or any other external organization)?

-Yes □ No Partnerships are not required, but, if the hospital will partner, please complete the remainder of this question and provide the required documentation (see subpart c). b.
+Partnerships are not required, but, if the hospital will partner, please complete the remainder of this question and provide the required documentation (see subpart c).

+b.
 If yes, please complete the following chart, including listing the partner organization; listing the type of organization; indicating whether the hospital has previously partnered with the organization; and providing a high-level summary of the expected role of the organization in intervention's leadership and implementation.

-Partner Organization Type of Organization Organization's Role in Does the hospital summary)
+Partner Organization Type of Organization Does the hospital Organization's Role in Name have any previous Intervention Leadership and experience Implementation (high-level partnering with this summary)

-Intervention Leadership and

-Implementation (high-level

-Name

-have any previous

-partnering with this

-experience

 organization?
-(Yes or No) Northeast Health Partners Regional Accountable Entity Yes Coordinated referral process c.
+(Yes or No) Health Colorado Inc. Regional Accountable Entity No Coordinated referral process c.
 Please also submit documentation of the partnership with each listed organization.
 Documentation may be provided separately for each organization listed above and could include: a contract; a memorandum of understanding; a business association agreement; a Letter of Partnership from the listed organization(s); or similar documentation.
 If a Letter of Partnership is provided, in it the organization should: (1) acknowledge that it intends to partner; (2) provide a brief description of the organization; (3) express agreement with the planned intervention; and (4) express agreement with the planned role it will have in leadership and implementation of the intervention as expressed above.
 The letter should be signed by a member of the organization's management and submitted with this application in the same .pdf document.
-The Letter of Partnership Template can be found on the <a href="http://dx.doi.org/10.1001/http:/
+The Letter of Partnership Template can be found on the HTP webpage.